gleneivey/wontomedia/doc/scripts/rake-customize.markdown

     rake customize[default-custom:~/myWontology]

-will first create links to the minimum set of required customization files under the "default-custom" directory, and then create links to the files in your "myWontology" directory.
-Your myWontology could then contain as little as a single file (with the correct, Rails-matching relative path) that replaced only a single link pointing into the default-custom directory.
+will first create links to the minimum set of required customization files under the `default-custom` directory, and then create links to the files in your `myWontology` directory.
+Your `myWontology` could then contain as little as a single file (with the correct, Rails-matching relative path) that replaced only a single link pointing into the `default-custom` directory.

 ----------------------------------------------------------------